Welcome to Simply-Docs

 Fixed term employees have the same minimum rights as permanent workers and are protected by the Fixed-Term Employees (Prevention of Less Favourable Treatment) Regulations 2002.
 Any clause or agreement which purports to waive rights regarding unfair dismissal or redundancy is void.

-This contract includes a clause which entitles the employer to end the fixed term contract early whilst avoiding a potential claim for damages equivalent to the pay and benefits the fixed term worker would have received up to the time the contract was due to terminate.
+This contract includes a clause which entitles the employer to end the fixed term contract early while avoiding a potential claim for damages equivalent to the pay and benefits the fixed term worker would have received up to the time the contract was due to terminate.

-• Capability
+• capability;

-• Misconduct
+• misconduct;

-• Redundancy
+• redundancy;

-If the contract is not renewed because the company needs fewer employees to do work of a particular kind or, say, the company is closing down, then redundancy is likely to apply.
-See the Redundancy suite of documents.
-If the employee is replacing an employee who is absent on, say, maternity or sick leave and the dismissal is in order to allow that person to return to work, SOSR is likely to apply.
-See the SOSR suite of documents.
+If the employee is replacing an employee who is absent on, for example, maternity or sick leave and the dismissal is to allow that person to return to work, SOSR is likely to apply.
+See the Some Other Substantial Reason (SOSR) Dismissals.

 The contract includes provisions on the practical and legal essentials for a fixed-term hire, including:

-• the fixed term and when it ends
+• the fixed term and when it ends;

-• duties and job title
+• duties and job title;

-• start date and continuity of employment
+• start date and continuity of employment;

-• hours and place of work (including working outside the UK)
+• hours and place of work, including working outside the UK;

-• remuneration and benefits
+• remuneration and benefits;

-• holidays and other paid leave
+• holidays and other paid leave;

-• training and sickness absence
+• training and sickness absence;

-• maternity and paternity rights, pension and non-compulsory retirement
+• maternity and paternity rights, pension and non-compulsory retirement;

-• mobility
+• mobility;

-• grievance and disciplinary procedures
+• grievance and disciplinary procedures;

-• staff handbook and employment policies
+• staff handbook and employment policies;

-• confidentiality and data protection
+• confidentiality and data protection; and

-What this contract does not include
+What this fixed-term contract does not include

 Fixed Term Employment Contract is part of Employment.
 Just £38.50 + VAT provides unlimited downloads from Employment for 1 year.